Alehouse Pepper Smoked Salmon Linguine

 - 3/4 cup crème fraîche (optional) Add to list

-- Fresh chèvre cheese for garnish Add to list
+- Chèvre cheese, for garnish Add to list

-Remove the skin from the salmon and break the fillet into bite-sized pieces, removing any pin bones you encounter.
+Remove the skin from salmon and break the fillet into bite-sized pieces, removing any pin bones.
 Set aside.

-Cook the pasta in boiling, salted water until al dente.
+Cook pasta in boiling, salted water until al dente.
 Drain and keep warm.

-Place the empty pot back on the stove.
-Pour in the olive oil.
-Over medium heat, add the leeks and garlic and cook for 3 to 4 minutes, or until the leeks are soft.
-Toss in the basil, spinach, olives and red peppers.
-Add the crème fraîche if you like a creamier sauce, and stir very gently just to heat through.
-Fold in the smoked salmon.
-Season with the salt and pepper.
+Place the empty pot back on the stove over medium heat; pour in oil.
+Add leeks and garlic and cook for 3 to 4 minutes, or until leeks are soft.
+Toss in basil, spinach, olives and red peppers.
+Add crème fraîche, if you like a creamier sauce, and stir very gently just to heat through.
+Fold in smoked salmon.
+Season with salt and pepper.

-Place the pasta in a heated serving dish and spoon the sauce over the noodles.
-Garnish with chèvre cheese and whole basil leaves.
+Place pasta in a heated serving dish and spoon the sauce over.
+Garnish with chèvre and whole basil leaves.

 You can use any of the PCC smoked salmon varieties in this dish.